wm97artsociety/Manierism-megabyte-rig-/README.md

 # Sister Marketplace
 https://payhip.com/Manierismmegabytes

+a new folder will be uploaded to help everyone set up a store to sell items where all you need to do is design the lahyout and use the backend through stripe products and php database on infinitityfree hosting static webhosting free 5 GB with possible hope of using 1 tb from terabox to host the extra space for products but thats for the challenge of trying to set up a marketplace for you guys to sell having personal is always best if a marketplace was to get shut down so when my ai gets more mbs ill upload the folder and take off my info for database and let you guys start fresh

+i did not mean to leave github i have adhd dislexia if i can get it right that i over look things and have eginma light speed trigger things on frequency like seeing a cut on a person thats their but is not truly thier the next minute or seeing a baby in a floor mate and then the next second seeing a butterfly or looking at ashes of loved ones turn to loved ones of asshles but i appolygize i know it doesnt mean nothing but studying eginma has been a life long struggle that i learned was eginma

 Soon a marketplace will be made to sell files on we were going to go with a ebay like marketplace but we will hold off tell we get the logic together for non digital items but we will do a file marketplace for now tell we get it set up to do non digital items :) look for the new update for the marketplace within 6 months but may process sooner

 ---